gvolpe/fts/README.md

 It also showcases the power of functional effectful streams on the Scala side.

-Overall, it was just a fun project :nerd_face:
+Overall, it was just a fun pet project :nerd_face:

 ### System requirements